Vulpenson/DB-Cloud-School-2022/HW/src/com/vulpeandrei/tema1/README.txt

 Vulpe Andrei - Tema 1 - 20.07.2022
 -------------------------------------------------------------------------------

-The goal of this homework is to resolve the "Account" problem.
+The goal of this homework is to solve the "Account" problem.

 -------------------------------------------------------------------------------
 Define an Account class containing an accountNo, amount and nationalId property.